incrediblesound/story-graph/generator/README.md

 If a bird <flies into> an expansive entity then the bird <soars high above> the expansive entity.
 If a bird <discovers> a small solid then the bird <settles upon> the small solid.
 ```
+Notice that in the above example the first rule would need some editing.
+The dry entity must be removed from the value section of the rule cause in order for the rendering of the rule to make sense.
+This is because the first part of the sentence is used to render both the type and value of the cause section of the rule.